kasperengelen/kasperengelen.github.io/pages/linalg/matrix_class.md

 }
 ```

 The elements of the matrix will be stored in a single one dimensional array <texttt>elements</texttt>.
-The <texttt>nRows</texttt> and <texttt>nCols</texttt> properties indicate the number of rows and colums, respectively.
+The <texttt>nRows</texttt> and <texttt>nCols</texttt> properties indicate the number of rows and columns, respectively.
 The <texttt>public</texttt> modifier indicates that their getters are public while the <texttt>private(set)</texttt> means their setters are private.
 This is important, since modifying the <texttt>nRows</texttt> or <texttt>nCols</texttt> properties would cause them to no longer match the number of elements in the matrix.
 We also do not want users to freely modify the contents of the matrix.
 Instead, they should make use of the setters exposed by the public interface of our matrix.

 ## Initialisers